You want your marketing dollars to generate new leads and engage current customers, but you also need that strategy to be cost-effective.

 It’s easy to track and measure

-You can see exactly how many people are opening, reading, and clicking on your email content.
+With the proper tools in place, you can see exactly how many people are opening, reading, and clicking on your email content.
 It’s so easy to see whether the campaign was successful and see how much of an ROI these campaigns are offering your business almost instantly.

 As you make adjustments to subject lines, messaging, and types of offers, you can continue to track success to see which strategies are bringing you the best results.
+You’re also measuring deliverability, so you know how many people even have access to the marketing materials you’re putting out.

 You can target your email marketing campaigns for better results.